 Cost to develop a website and time to market

 Designing a single-tenant architecture may be relatively simple for an experienced software engineer.
-It may take from several weeks to several months to create a single-tenant app, get people to use it, and validate your idea.
+However, it may take several weeks to several months to create a single-tenant app MVP, get people to use it, and validate your idea.

 However, in the future, as new users join your single-tenant app, you may notice problems with deployments, slower app performance, scaling issues, and time-consuming user onboarding.
 Thus, you may need to migrate to a multi-tenancy, just like Atlassian did.

-Time-consuming onboarding combined with individual approaches, scalability challenges, and multiple upgrades for multiple apps may require more financial investments than multi-tenant app in the long run.
-Still, a single-tenant architecture may be the right choice for early stage startups.
+Time-consuming onboarding combined with individual approaches, scalability challenges, and multiple upgrades for multiple apps may require more financial investments than multi-tenant apps in the long run.
+That is why SaaS multi-tenant architecture is often considered as one of the ways for software development cost reduction.
+Still, a single-tenant architecture may be the right choice for early-stage startups as it is easier and cheaper to design.

 Multi-tenancy model: a classy apartment overlooking the Brooklyn Bridge with noisy neighbors

-Tenants in a multi-tenant cloud architecture use the same computing resources.
+In a multi-tenant environment, tenants use the same computing resources.
 Just like tenants that rent apartments in a residential building, these users rent an app by paying a subscription fee for its use.

 Apartment security depends on the security services a landlord provides.